Ajit-Mehrotra/BetterDiscordAutoInstaller/README.md

 You're all set!

 ##### Automatic Installation on Startup
-We'd recommend using the manual installation as it's less-resource intensive.
+We'd recommend using the manual installation as it's less resource-intensive.
 However, if you can't be bothered, this is the script for you!

 This script is more resource-intensive as it will continously wait until it Discord updates.
 Once Discord starts updating, it waits for it to finish, and then patches in BetterDiscord and waits for another update.